Sreehari1709/Coppeliasim-Installation/Installation of Softwares.md

 # Build Your Own Autonomous Robot, Shaastra 2022
 ##  CoppeliaSim 4.2.0-Installation

 ![Image](https://www.coppeliarobotics.com/images/a.jpg)

+For this module, we'll be using CoppeliaSim.
+Follow these instructions to install them in your respective OS:

+### What is CoppeliaSim
 - The robot simulator CoppeliaSim is based on a distributed control architecture: each object/model can be individually controlled via an embedded script, a plugin, a ROS or BlueZero node, a remote API client, or a custom solution.
 This makes CoppeliaSim very versatile and ideal for multi-robot applications.
 Controllers can be written in C/C++, Python, Java, Lua, Matlab or Octave.

 - CoppeliaSim is used for fast algorithm development, factory automation simulations, fast prototyping and verification, robotics related education, remote monitoring, safety double-checking, as digital twin, and much more.
 You can find a features of CoppeliaSim [Over Here](https://www.coppeliarobotics.com/features).